srfergie/AI-Powered-CV-Transformation-Tool/docs/NATIONALITY_LANGUAGES_ENHANCEMENT.md

 - Information might be scattered throughout the CV rather than in a dedicated section
 - Many CVs don't have explicit "Personal Details" sections
 - The AI extraction alone was insufficient when the section was missing or unclear
+- **UPDATE**: Initial implementation was too permissive and extracted random words as languages

 ## Solution Implemented